HitLuca/flaxharvestgraph/README.md

 ## Copyright

-flaxharvestgraph is (c)2021 by Luca Simonetto and licensed under the MIT license.
+flaxharvestgraph is (c)2021 by Bram Stolk and licensed under the MIT license.